Custom component - CustomComponent

 * callServiceProxyAsync(serviceName, params) - allows calling ServiceProxy and ScriptService services asynchronously

-* initTooltip(id, element, data) - allows initializing a tooltip with the given identifier (required value, must meet all HTML ID attribute requirements) on the provided element
+* initTooltip(id, element, data) - allows initializing a tooltip with the given identifier (required value, must meet all requirements of the ID attribute in HTML) on the passed element

 * showTooltip(id) - shows the tooltip with the given id